MelissaTanksley/MelissaTanksley/README.md

 - 🔭 I’m currently working on ...
 * WEBJr - Collaborating remotely with 12 other engineers.
 I am the UX Designer and Front End Developer for a website that helps junior devlopers seek jobs.
+I have been using HTML, CSS, ReactJS, Figma, and Grommet for design styling.
-* Family Promise of Spokane - Remotely collaborating with 6 other engineers to add features (Facebook, DocuSign, Dark Mode) to their application
+* Family Promise of Spokane - Remotely collaborating with 6 other engineers to add features (Facebook, DocuSign, Dark Mode) to their application.
+I have been creating the Executive Director Dashboard using HTML, CSS, ReactJS, Whimsical, and Ant Design for styling.

 - 🌱 I’m currently learning ...
-* and freshening up my skills in Python using a Udemy Complete Bootcamp course
+* Python using a Udemy Complete Bootcamp course to help strengthen my skills.
-* UX Design through https://www.interaction-design.org/ to freshen up my skills.
+* UX Design through https://www.interaction-design.org/ to freshen up on my skills.

 - 👯 I’m looking to collaborate on ...
 * Developing video games of all sorts